DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/README.md

 ## Use Cases

-PrivacyPy can be used in various data science scenarios, including:
+SheildPy can be used in various data science scenarios, including:
 - Healthcare data analysis
 - Financial data processing
 - User authentication systems